Once I disembarked the train, I had one mission: make the most of six hours in Chicago.

 We did go by Grant Park, where President Obama gave his election victory speech in 2008, and where Buckingham Fountain is located.
 If you’ve ever seen the opening credits to Married with Children, you would recognize this fountain.
 Other landmarks I viewed from the top of the bus include the Navy Pier, Hard Rock Cafe, the Hancock Tower, The Water Tower, the Wrigley Building, and Chicago Theater.

 So, while I did not get to hold hands with a chain of school children inside the Art Institute, and my red, convertible sports car was replaced by a double-decker bus (please watch Ferris Bueller’s Day Off if you don’t understand these references), I enjoyed my six hours in Chicago.
-Pizza, free art, and sunshine.
+Pizza, free art, and the sunshine.
 Could I really have asked for more?

 Let’s talk numbers.